 The Ulysses Trust is registered with ‘Give As You Live,’ an on-line shopping gateway which contributes a percentage of all purchases made through the gateway to the purchasers nominated charity.
 Expedition leaders can help other grant applicants in future, by using this gateway for expedition procurement of travel, equipment insurance etc where possible.
 Click here to visit Give As You Live and help us to help you.

-Ulysses Trust Annual Best Expedition Awards Scheme
+The Prince of Wales’s Annual Best Expedition Awards Scheme

-The Ulysses Trust presents awards for the VR, UOTC and Cadet expedition each year which the Trustees consider best achieved the underlying objectives of the Trust.
+The Ulysses Trust presents The Prince of Wales’s awards for the VR, UOTC and Cadet expedition each year which the Trustees consider best achieved the underlying objectives of the Trust.
 Trustees base their judgement primarily on the Expedition Report and accompanying imagery, and entry is automatic on its receipt.
 It’s a great way to raise the profile of your unit, so follow up a good expedition with a good report!

-What More Can You Do For the Ulysses Trust?
+What More Can You Do For The Ulysses Trust?

 Click here for Part 3 – How Grant Applicants Can Help The Ulysses Trust